This article was originally written with Porsche M96 & M97 heads in mind, but the information applies to most heads.

 Use a box for each head.
 One box with both heads is too heavy and increases the chances of damage from mishandling.
 The smallest size suitable for M96/97 heads is 21″ x 16″ x 12″.
 This is the minimum size required to line all sides with 1 1/2″ of Styrofoam.
 The boxes we use measure 24″ x 18″ x 12″.
 HEADS POORLY BOXED OR SENT IN BOXES SMALLER THAN THE MINIMUM SIZE LISTED WILL BE RE-BOXED AT A FEE OF 25.00/HEAD.

-Lowes & Home Depot sell packages of white pre-cut insulation panels that are 3/4″ thick.
+Lowes & Home Depot sell quality cardboard boxes and packages of white pre-cut insulation panels that are 3/4″ thick.
 These panels are easy to work with and have excellent cushioning and crush characteristics.
 Keep in mind that exposed studs and any sharp features can poke through the foam.
 A couple of layers of cardboard between exposed studs and foam are a good idea.

 Click to view Home Depot Foam

 Click to view Lowes Foam

 These are a great, affordable way to line the top, bottom and sides of a cardboard box.